QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 .. note::

-    In the current version of Julia v1.0, the scoping rules for variables accessed in ``for`` loops can be sensitive to how they are used (and variables can sometimes require a ``global`` as part of the declaration).
-We strongly advise you to avoid top level (i.e. in the REPL or outside of functions) ``for`` loops outside of Jupyter notebooks.
-This issue does not apply to ``for`` loops within functions
+    In the current version of Julia v1.0, the rules for variables accessed in ``for`` and ``while`` loops can be sensitive to how they are used (and variables can sometimes require a ``global`` as part of the declaration).
+We strongly advise you to avoid top level (i.e. in the REPL or outside of functions) ``for`` and ``while`` loops outside of Jupyter notebooks.
+This issue does not apply when used within functions

 Starting with the most direct version, and pretending we are in a world where `randn` can only return a single value